Zatom-1: Towards a Multimodal Foundation Model for 3D Molecules and Materials: Related Work

-\paragraph{Representation learning and pretraining in chemistry.} Beyond full generative models, chemical representation learning has employed self-supervised pretraining on molecular graphs.
+Beyond full generative models, chemical representation learning has employed self-supervised pretraining on molecular graphs.
 For instance, GraphMVP \citep{liu2022graphmvp} uses contrastive learning between 2D molecular topology and 3D geometry.
 Masked autoencoder approaches and property prediction pretraining have also been explored.
-However, most existing pretraining does not integrate full sample generation.
-Even though image diffusion models have been shown to yield useful feature embeddings \citep{li2023image, velez2025video}, few works have investigated generative pretraining as a widely applicable paradigm in 3D chemistry or AI for Science more broadly.
+However, most existing pretraining methods do not support generative modeling for sample generation \citep{zhou2023unimol, zaidi2023pretraining}.
+Even though image diffusion models have been shown to yield useful feature embeddings \citep{li2023image, velez2025video}, few works have investigated cross-domain generative pretraining as a widely applicable paradigm in 3D chemistry or AI for Science more broadly.
 Accordingly, our work frames conditional multimodal flow matching (over atom types and geometry) as a self-supervised “pretraining” task for 3D chemical systems.
 By pretraining on joint molecule \& material data, we obtain unified embeddings transferable to property, energy, and force prediction.
 This idea is similar to \citet{Chang2024SPMM}'s structure-property molecular model, which learns a bidirectional generative model of molecular graphs and properties, but here we apply it broadly across both molecules and crystals.